MenkeTechnologies/zpwr/README.md

 - zsh keybindings to git add, commit and push with commit message from current command line [zsh-git-acp](https://github.com/MenkeTechnologies/zsh-git-acp)
 - git commit blacklisted directories [zsh-git-acp](https://github.com/MenkeTechnologies/zsh-git-acp)
 - zle quote swapper widget
-- zsh, tmux and vim keybindings to copy/paste to system clipboard
+- zsh, ztmux and vim keybindings to copy/paste to system clipboard
 - shell function to pull down latest code changes from this repo with `zpwr update`
 - shell function that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips with `zpwr cat` or `c`
 - shell function uses same shell code to generate output that default FZF preview pane does with `zpwr cat` or `c`